panthomakos/panthomakos.github.com/_posts/2010-11-19-serving-static-files-passenger-nginx.md

 ---
 layout: post
-title: Serving Static Files with Passenger and Nginx category : Tutorial tags : [nginx, passenger, rails]
+title: Serving Static Files with Passenger and Nginx
+category: Tutorial
+tags: [nginx, passenger, rails]
 ---

 The [X-Accel-Redirect HTTP header][x-accel] is used on Nginx servers to allow